Get your FREE copy

 Parental Alienation occurs when one parent turns a child against the other parent through emotional manipulation.
 A divorce usually is the genesis.

-When alienation happens, there are three core messages are generated:
+When alienation happens, three core messages are generated:

 - The child believes the other parent abandoned and does not love him.

 - The child believes the other parent is dangerous and cannot be counted on.

 - The child becomes dependent on the alienating parent.

 Dr. Cara Koch has written this go-to book for parents who do not know what to do when their child rejects them.
 It is based on her personal experience as an alienated parent before the experience had a name.

 She has healed her own grief, researched the literature on this new field of parental alienation, conducted a nation-wide survey to interview other rejected parents and learn about their experience firsthand.

 - What parental alienation is and how it works

 - Who teaches their child to reject the other parent and why

 - How to find and screen parental alienation-qualified professionals